 Office hours.
-Secondary teachers are available between 1:00-3:30 PM to help students in individual or small-group meetings.
+Secondary teachers are available during school hours to help students in individual or small-group meetings.
 They will also be answering questions via email.
 Students should reach out to teachers to schedule a time to meet if they would like help.
-Teachers are also available on Wednesday when they are not in advisory or leading a club.